alainhenryt/lab-AngularAWS-CICD/README.md

 1. Create an s3 bucket, allow public access, and attched below policy at link: https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteAccessPermissionsReqd.html

-1. Edite the <Bucket-Name> to yours and save.
+1. Edite the "Bucket-Name" to yours and save.
 2. Click on your Bucket-Name, select properties, scroll down the page and enable "Static website hosting"

 ## Open Codepipline service to creat your pipeline